Documentation

 Installation

-The easiest path is the install script, which checks your environment, installs dependencies, builds the TypeScript sources, installs the CLI globally, and verifies the command surface.
+The easiest path is the install script.
+It downloads the current public release tarball from install.aricode.dev/releases/, installs it globally, and verifies the command surface.

 curl -fsSL https://install.aricode.dev | sh